-[Previously on The US Healthcare Conversation Is Shifting Toward Universal Care: Drugs, guns, health insurance.
-No blanket bans, no crazy witch-hunts.
-Favor regulation instead of prohibition in one area, you got to favor it in all others, too, lest you become your own worst enemy, giving grounds to the opposition to resist your demand for regulation when your favorite staple comes up.]
+[Previously on The US Healthcare Conversation Is Shifting Toward Universal Care: Drugs, guns, health insurance … no blanket bans, no crazy witch-hunts.
+Favor regulation instead of prohibition in one area, and you have to favor it in all others, too, lest you become a hypocrite, plus your own worst enemy, giving grounds to the opposition to resist your demand for regulation when your favorite staple comes up in turn.]

-If only the US electorate would experience a change of heart regarding climate change, just like it seems to be doing with healthcare — has been doing so over the past eight years, shifting the crux of the debate toward common-sensical arguments — things would start turning up.
+If only the US electorate would experience a change of heart regarding climate change, just like it seems to be doing with healthcare — has been doing so over the past eight years, shifting the crux of the debate toward common-sensical arguments — things would turn up.

-The need to not shit where one eats or hangs out, for example — I repeat, not shit where one eats or hangs out — or, in jargon terms, how to manage our waste products with extreme care, making sure they don’t find their way back inside our mouths and skin and lungs.
+The need to not shit where one eats or hangs out, for example — how about that?
+It would be a good start.
+Another way to put it, in jargon terms, is: How to manage our waste products with extreme care, making sure they don’t find their way back inside our mouths and skin and lungs.

 You’d think an argument like this would go without saying.

-If only the US electorate gets this point, finally, sooner rather than later, later rather than never, though the sooner the better, and we need better, desperately — the sooner this takes place, the US may start leading again on issues that make a positive and healthy difference.
+If only the US electorate got the point, sooner rather than later, later rather than never — the sooner the better, and we need better, desperately — the sooner this takes place, the US may start leading again on issues that make a positive and healthy difference.

 Ditto for US politicians and their parties.
 Some of them seem hell bent on burning all the coal on the planet before getting the facts through their thick, ideologically-driven heads.